kemitchell/writing.kemitchell.com/_drafts/Tunining-for-Sustenance.md

 why didn't we let newcomers find their own, as we did, in our time?

-I couldn't call out a single contribution to the new "defaults" of open source as ill intentioned or glaringly daft.
+I wouldn't call out any single contribution to the new "defaults" of open source as ill-intentioned or glaringly daft.
 But in the aggregate, we're reinforcing problems that we know hurt some parts and concepts of our community, and advantage others.
 We keep ourselves busy confidently